Cook Islands

 Aitutaki

-Aitutaki is often touted as one of the world’s most beautiful lagoons.
-As you first catch sight of its turquoise waters from the plane window, you will understand why.
+Aitutaki is often touted as one of the world’s most beautiful lagoons, and as you first catch sight of its turquoise waters from the plane window, you will quickly understand why.
+A lot of people visit on the popular Air Tahiti day trip from Rarotonga, but all who do are disappointed they didn’t plan to stay longer.

 Most of the activities on Aitutaki centre around the lagoon, which is so large that Rarotonga, the largest island in the Cooks, can fit inside it.
 Aitutaki is dwarfed by it at just 18 square kilometres in size.
+Highlights include snorkelling, swimming, day trips to beautiful motus, getting your passport stamped on One Foot Island and hiking up to the island’s highest point for 360-degree views of the lagoon.

 If you were to ask my kids about the highlights, they would tell you it’s the crab racing!
-We raced crabs on every island we visited but for some reason, the ones on Aitutaki seem to be on steroids.
+We raced crabs on every island we visited, but for some reason, the ones on Aitutaki seem to be on steroids.

-”Speedy” the crab … who really wasn’t speedy at all
+”Speedy” the crab … who really wasn’t speedy at all © Jessia Palmer

 Basically, you draw a circle in the sand…

+….place your chosen hermit crab in the middle, and wait to see if it has what it takes to make it out of the circle first.
 After a brief argument on who was naming their crab ‘’Speedy’’, in which I lost, I settled on ‘’Crabby McCrab Face’’ and we all stood around cheering our crabs on.

 ‘’Go Crabby McCrab Face! … Go Speedy! … Go Lightning!’’

+My son was jumping up and down in excitement in nothing but swimming undies.
+His crab had a shell about the size of my fist as he was convinced that bigger meant faster.
 I’ve chosen the smallest crab, selected because it’s too small to nip me.
 It’s no larger than the tip of my finger and is by far, the most energetic crab in the circle.
 Crabby McCrab Face is out of the circle and making a break for freedom before the other two have even hit the halfway point.

 So racing crabs probably isn’t high on the parents bucket list, but it is a great activity to occupy the kids while you relax on the white sands of tropical paradise.

-Relaxing on One-Foot-Island, one of the beautiful Motus sharing Aitutaki’s lagoon
+Relaxing on One-Foot-Island, one of the beautiful Motus sharing Aitutaki’s lagoon © Jessica Palmer

 Mauke